ELELAB/mavisp_data_collection/README.md

 NEWS
+24/09/2025
+We have updated some of our data sources:
+Phosphosite to version 6.8.1 (downloaded on 07/08/2025) COSMIC to version 101
+We have modified Cancermuts Python package so that is compatible with the latest COSMIC version Finally, we have finalized the introduction in mavisp_automatization of the aggregate step of PPI2PDB

 08/09/2025

-All proteins have been updated with new long range protocol in simple mode
+All proteins have been updated with a new long-range protocol in simple mode

 Modified the aggregate script’s parsing of PDBminer_complexes output to correctly handle cases where the target protein has multiple chains in the complex structure